ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       tag in the list.

-   A DMARC policy record MUST comply with the formal specification found in {#formal-definition} in that the "v" and "p" tags MUST be present and MUST appear in that order.
+   A DMARC policy record MUST comply with the formal specification found in Section 6.4 in that the "v" and "p" tags MUST be present and MUST appear in that order.
 Unknown tags MUST be ignored.
 Syntax errors in the remainder of the record SHOULD be discarded in favor of default values (if any) or ignored outright.

    Note that given the rules of the previous paragraph, addition of a